davidrenne/nothingBurgerYourMP3s/README.md

 # nothingBurgerYourMP3s

 Tool to re-encode recursively mp3 files to any bitrate.
 I used this to re-encode 2TB of mp3s.
+It "nothing burgered" 18,966 384kbps MP3 files and went from 2,379,714,605,056 bytes to 1,275,793,204,252 bytes.
+There are more files to process still but this is pretty solid right now.

 ## Install python dependencies with pip